How to Choose an Endodontist

 - Does the endodontist, staff member or network associate provide the emergency service?
 If the latter, what are his/her credentials and experience?

 In addition, if you are taking any medications, such as intravenous bisphosphonates (Zometa or Aredia) or oral bisphosphonates (Boniva or Fosamax), or are undergoing or about to undergo treatment for some form of cancer, be sure to inform your endodontist, since this information will affect your dental treatment.
-Provide your endodontist with the contact information for your general dentist, physician and/or oncologist so they may consult with one another to ensure that everyone is well-informed about your latest and most accurate dental/medical history.
+Provide the contact information for your general dentist, physician and/or oncologist so they may consult with one another to ensure that everyone is well-informed about your latest and most accurate dental/medical history.

 Next, go to: